harishkotra/emp-agents/docs/docs/en/getting-started/index.md

 ## Basic Usage

 `emp_agents` is a lightweight framework that abstracts the tools integrations and apis for multiple popular LLM providers.
-In order to use, you should make an account with openai or claude and setup your environment variables to use these api keys:
+In order to use, you should make an account with openai or claude and setup your environment variables to use these API keys:

 ```bash
 # setup an openai api key